Xingorno/3DLIVUS/README.md

 ### 3D US-based Needle Adjustment (If required)

 <p align="justify">
-The next question is: is it possible to optimize those untreated tumours using 3D US during the procedure?
-To address that, we developed a novel margin uniformity approach to optimize the needle position.
-The top row shows the different clinical cases, which could happen during the procedure.
-For each case, our approach generates a 2D plot, as shown in the second row.
-This plot provides the information on how to adjust the needle.
+The next question is whether 3D US can be used intra-procedurally to optimize untreated tumour regions.
+To explore this, we developed a novel margin uniformity approach for needle position optimization.
+The top row illustrates various clinical scenarios that may occur during ablation, while the second row presents corresponding 2D plots generated by our method, indicating the necessary adjustments to improve needle placement.
 </p>
 <div align="center">
   <img src="figs/Needle adjustment.png" alt="3DLIVUS assessment" width="80%">